 Manchester Airport Fast Track is available at Terminal 1, allowing you to use a time-saving express lane at security and at passport control.
 Fast Track is a paid service, with prices starting at £5.00 per person, one way.

 Passport Control FastTrack is available upon your return, and gives you access to a dedicated lane and a faster route to Passport Control.
 The service is designed for passengers without luggage, who do not need to wait at Baggage Reclaim.
-It’s possible to pre-book the service on Manchester Airport’s official website, with prices starting from £5.00 per person.

 It’s important to note that Passport Control FastTrack is not available to passengers who are arriving into Manchester from Ireland, the United Kingdom, Isle of Man or Channel Islands.